bob-fornal/work-notes/AWS/CDA/S3--Simple-Storage-Service--Buckets.md

-# S3 Buckets
+# S3: Simple Storage Service Buckets

-* Amazon S3 allows people to store objects (files) fun “buckets” (directories)
+* Amazon S3 allows people to store objects (files) in “buckets” (directories).
-* Buckets must have a globally unique name
+* Each bucket must have a globally unique name.
+* Buckets are defined at the Region level.

-Naming convention:
+## Naming Conventions

 * No uppercase
 * No underscore